-The Right Reverend John H. Chapman Bishop of Ottawa and Ms. Catherine Chapman Cordially invite retired clergy & their spouses to a celebratory High Tea to honour their many years of ministry in the Anglican Church of Canada High Tea on Tuesday, May 08, 2018 from 1:30 to 3:30 pm. at St. Helen's Anglican Church 1234 Prestone Drive Orleans, ON RSVP by May 01 to Heidi Danson 613-232-7124 x 222
+The Right Reverend John H. Chapman Bishop of Ottawa and Ms. Catherine Chapman Cordially invite retired clergy & their spouses to a celebratory High Tea to honour their many years of ministry in the Anglican Church of Canada High Tea on Tuesday, May 08, 2018 from 1:30 to 3:30 pm.

-Thursday, May 24th, 2018 Trevor Holder told diocesan council.

-In 2015, St. Luke's Church, in the parish of Portland in Saint John's Old North End, was close to being shut down.
+St. Helen's Anglican Church 1234 Prestone Drive Orleans, ON RSVP by May 01 to Heidi Danson 613-232-7124 x 222 Saint John Parish Transforms from Near Extinction to Thriving Multicultural Church By Anglican Journal A diverse congregation In three years, a church in the diocese of New Brunswick went from a parish on the brink of extinction to one of relative prosperity, growth and revitalization, sustainability committee chair Trevor Holder told diocesan council.
+2015, St. Luke's In Church, in the parish of Portland in Saint John's Old North End, was close to being shut down.
 The building was inaccessible and needed a new roof, spending was out of control, heating bills were unsustainable, and they had no priest.
-Holder called the The parish, which a few years ago had 50-60 worshippers, now holds 90 on Sunday mornings.
+Holder called the parish at that time "spiritually adrift."
+Bishop David Edwards encouraged them to come up with a mission-focused plan.
+Committees for sustainability, worship, outreach and marketing were formed.
+Over the next two years, fundraisers, a grant from NB Power and a loan from the diocese helped the church decrease its deficit and fund outreach programs.
+Canon David Barrett signed on as a part-time priest.
+In May, the church's large, empty rectory became the home for a refugee family of 10 from the Democratic Republic of the Congo.
+By fall 2017, several families from India that had arrived in Saint John began attending the church.
+With an increase in giving and a successful fundraiser, the church's 10-year loan from the diocese was paid off The parish, which a few years ago had 50-60 worshippers, now holds 90 on Sunday mornings.
 It hopes to have as many as 160 worshippers by 2020.
 It also wants have a full-time priest in five years.
 "With a lot of prayer, a lot of hard work and God's blessing, things have turned around," said Holder.
 The New Brunswick Anglican